UNDERSTANDING HYDROGEN FUEL CELLS AND HHO GENERATORS

 THE BASIC FACTS

-At normal temperature and pressure conditions, hydrogen gas exists as a combination of two atoms held by a chemical bond, with the molecular formula H2.
+Hydrogen is the lightest and simplest known chemical element constituting about 75% of the universe's mass.
+It is represented by the symbol H. At normal temperature and pressure conditions, hydrogen gas exists as a combination of two atoms held by a chemical bond, with the molecular formula H2.
 It is colorless, odorless, and highly flammable gas.
 The electrically neutral atom of H contains a single positively-charged proton and a single negatively-charged electron.

 HYDROGEN FUEL